newaetech/chipwhisperer-tutorials/Fault_1-Introduction_to_Clock_Glitch_Attacks-OPENADC-CWLITEARM.rst

 Introduction to Clock Glitch Attacks
 ====================================

+Supported setups:

+SCOPES:

+-  OPENADC

+PLATFORMS:

+-  CWLITEARM
+-  CWLITEXMEGA

-This advanced tutorial will demonstrate clock glitch attacks using the ChipWhisperer system.
-This will introduce you to many required features of the ChipWhisperer system when it comes to glitching.
-This will be built on in later tutorials to generate voltage glitching attacks, or when you wish to attack other targets.
+This advanced tutorial will introduce clock glitch attacks using the ChipWhisperer system, demonstrating some of its glitching features, as well as the importance of glitch attacks.
+This will be built on in later tutorials to attack different types of firmware.

 **In [1]:**